-Regional potential
+Regional potential summary

-The historic Dittmer Mine forms one of a number of old high-grade workings along a 2km northeast-trending corridor which is also intersected by a series of apparent cross cutting structures with associated historical workings.
-The potential for the Dittmer mine to form a part of a much larger regional system is being tested by Ballymore in this previously undrilled region.
+The historic Dittmer Mine forms one of several old high-grade workings along a 2km northeast-trending corridor which is also crosscut by a series of apparent cross cutting structures with associated historical workings.
+The potential for the Dittmer mine to form a part of a much larger regional system is currently being tested by Ballymore in this previously undrilled region.

-Other nearby workings are primarily shallow, open pit mines that operated between the 1890's and 1930's, and were mined at average grades of up to 567 g/t (e.g. Loch Neigh Mine) with copper grades not reported.
+Other nearby workings are primarily shallow, open pit mines that operated between the 1890's and 1930's, which were mined at average grades of up to 567 g/t (e.g. Loch Neigh Mine) with copper grades not reported.
+Despite the presence of extensive workings in the area, this corridor has undergone little or no modern exploration.

-With strong continuity of mineralisation and high grades now being confirmed at Dittmer, work is underway to assess the potential size of the greater Dittmer system.
-A soil sampling program is planned to commence shortly to test this prospective corridor.
+With strong continuity of mineralisation and high grades now being confirmed at Dittmer, work is underway to assess the potential size of the greater Dittmer system with a soil sampling program in progress associated with reconnaissance of historic workings to test this prospective corridor.
 This follows a successful stream sediment program which identified a series of catchments in the area shedding highly anomalous amounts of gold and copper.
+A detailed airborne magnetic survey is also planned to be completed this year to further complement these works and assist in defining further regional drill targets in the local area.

-Figure 5 - Historic mine workings and interpreted structural corridors in the Dittmer area.
+Figure 4 - Historic mine workings and interpreted structural corridors in the Dittmer area.

-Ballymore considers the Dittmer workings to form part of the top of a larger system.
-Further south in the Dittmer project area, where the volcanics and sediments that host the Dittmer mine have been eroded, a number of significant deeper-seated porphyry copper and stockwork gold vein systems occur.
-Approximately 5km south of Dittmer, a series of large untested magnetic and geochemical anomalies and significant historic alluvial gold workings exist at Golden Treasure with the potential for underlying porphyry gold / copper systems which Ballymore intends to systematically test.
+Ballymore considers the Dittmer workings to represent the top of a larger system, similar in style to that of the Ravenswood mine.
+Further south in the Dittmer project area several significant porphyry copper and stockwork vein systems occur.

+Approximately 5km south of Dittmer a series of large untested magnetic and geochemical anomalies and significant historic alluvial gold workings exist at Golden Treasure with the potential for underlying porphyry gold / copper systems.

-Further south again, some 20km from Dittmer mine, significant historic pits and shafts occur at Cedar Ridge with workings extending over 700m in length and historic trenching reporting grades up to 61.6 g/t.
-The Andromache porphyry copper deposit also occurs in this area and oxide ore was mined from this mine area between 1979 and 1986.
+Further south again, some 20km from Dittmer mine, significant historic pits and shafts occur at Cedar Ridge with workings extending over 700m in length and historic trenching reporting grades up to 61.6 g/t Au.
 The Cedar Ridge prospect has never been drilled and preparations are underway to drill test it and undertake an airborne magnetic survey in coming months, as Ballymore ramps up its systematic evaluation of the potential for a large gold / copper system within the project area.

-Figure 6 - Historic mine workings in the greater Dittmer project area.
+Figure 5 - Historic mine workings in the greater Dittmer project area.